SylvainLasnier/ubuntu/README.md

 Description
 -----------

-This image is the base of all my other docker images.
+This image is the root of all my other docker images.
-It is included Ubuntu 14.04 LTS fresh distribution, universe apt packages, and basic common packages: vim-tiny editor, bash-completion to save time, curl to use webservices and supervisor to run easily more than one process in Docker VM.
+It is included basic and fresh installation of Ubuntu 14.04 LTS distribution, with universe apt packages and basic common packages: vim-tiny editor, bash-completion to save time, curl to use webservices and supervisor to run easily more process in Docker VM.

 Usage